GRV96/syspathmodif/README.md

 argument.
 They convert arguments of type `pathlib.Path` to `str` since `sys.path` is supposed to contain only character strings.

-* `sp_append` appends the given path to the end of `sys.path`.
+* `sp_append` adds the given path to the end of `sys.path`.
 * `sp_contains` indicates whether `sys.path` contains the given path.
+* `sp_prepend` adds the given path to the beginning of `sys.path`.
 * `sp_remove` removes the given path from `sys.path`.

-Upon instantiation, class `SysPathBundle` stores several paths and adds them to `sys.path`.
+Upon instantiation, class `SysPathBundle` stores several paths and prepends them to `sys.path`.
 When a bundle is cleared, it erases its content and removes it from `sys.path`.
 Thus, this class facilitates adding and removing a group of paths.

 `SysPathBundle` can be used as a context manager.
 In that case, the instance is cleared at the `with` block's end.